naftalimurgor/eslint-prettier-setup/README.md

 1. `eslint`: ESLint core library
 2. `@typescript-eslint/parser`: A parser that allows ESLint to understand TypeScript code
 3. `@typescript-eslint/eslint-plugin`: Plugin with a set of recommended TypeScript rules
+4. `prettier`: - this adds prettier to our project to be able to make our code cleaner

 ### 4. Integrate `Eslint` to whatever editor you are using:
 Inegrate `Eslint` with your code editor you are using, for Vscode, we use the [Eslint](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) vscode extension.